Christian Fast – Table of Contents

 6).
 A Day the Lord Accepts

 Seeing our fast, at least, has a specific goal, we need God to hear us when we call.
-And if He doesn’t our fasting was not accepted; but, if He did He accepts it.
+And if He doesn’t our fasting was not accepted; but, if He does, He accepts it.
 How would we know that he hears and accepts it (Jeremiah 14:12)?
 He will respond.
-He will give us direction for decision and we will always have good success.
+He will give us direction for decisions and we will always have good success.
 The day the Lord accepts is the one He chooses.
 It’s the chosen fast.
 He accepts it because we obey His directive for it.
 If we disobey Him and impose our own parameters on His fast, He rejects that day.
 Then we cannot attain our spiritual objectives while on such a fast.
 This is a futile attempt.
 Obey Him.
 As a result, our Christian fast maybe chosen but not accepted.
 Did we fast according to His directives?
 That was Israel’s predicament, (Isaiah 58:1-7).
 When are you going on a fast?
 Share your thoughts on Christian fasting by commenting below.
 Go to top of page.